Assetz Capital Review

 Auto-Invest Accounts Can Be Slow To Deploy Your Money

 Assetz’s account such as the Great British Business Accounts work in relation to supply and demand.
-If there aren’t many available loans and too much investor cash, your money will sit idly by collection zero interest.
+If there aren’t many available loans and too much investor cash, your money will sit idly by collecting zero interest.
 Be sure to set the QAA account to invest idle funds so at least you are receiving some interest as you wait for your money to be used.
 You can see how to do this earlier in this article.

 As a test, I placed some money into the GBBA account to see how long it would take for my money to be fully invested.
 It took five weeks to become fully invested into 31 loans.